LegendaryLabsBSC/LegendarySaurus/website/docs/contracts/matching/match/ILegendMatch.md

 MatchMade(uint256 matchingId, uint256 parent1, uint256 parent2, uint256 childId, uint256 price)
 ```

-Emitted when a match has been made and a new *child Legend* has been created from *blending* via a *matching listing*.
+Emitted when a match has been made and a new *child Legend* has been created from *blending* via a *match* listing.
 [`matchingWithLegend`](../LegendsMatchingBoard#matchwithlegend)